 And the "Ultimate" More...

-I feel so strongly about the quality of the information presented in the "Let's Get It Started" Program, that I am offering it to you with a 30-day money back guarantee, The manual and the spreadsheets are the very same ones I use with my private clients for individualized counseling and coaching.
+I feel so strongly about the quality of the information presented in the "Let's Get It Started" Program, that I am offering it to you with a 30-day money back guarantee, The manual and the spreadsheets are the very same ones I use with my private clients for one-to-one counseling and coaching.

-If after reviewing this program, you do not think it will help your teen stay organized and on task in the college application process, simply email me within 30-days of the enrollment date, and I will refund all of your money - no questions asked.
+If after reviewing this program, you do not think it will help your teen stay organized and on task in the college application process, simply email me within 30-days of the purchase date, and I will refund all of your money - no questions asked.